apache/druid/docs/configuration/index.md

 ##### Configuration

-Below are the configuration options known to this module:
+The following table shows the configuration options known to this module:

 |`runtime.properties`|Description|Default|
 |--------------------|-----------|-------|